 Mapping Your Chart of Accounts

-FP&A platforms automatically import your QuickBooks account structure during initial sync.
+Parallel imports your QuickBooks Online account structure during the initial sync.
 Review and confirm that account classifications are correct, particularly the distinction between operating expenses, cost of goods sold, and capital expenditures.

 Create custom groupings for departmental reporting so you can track engineering, sales, and general administrative expenses separately.
 Tag accounts as cash versus non-cash to ensure your burn calculations exclude items like depreciation, amortization, and stock-based compensation that don't affect your actual cash position.